chusclua/movies/README.md

-# Breaking News
+# Movies

-📰 Repository to show an example of Compose with Compose navigation, Paging 3, testing and some android technologies.
+🎬 Repository to show an example of Compose with Compose navigation, Paging 3, testing and some android technologies.

 ### Design 🎨
 - Light mode